nivethagnan/SOFE3650U-Final-Project/Iteration 2/Iteration 2.md

 The goal of this iteration is to address the concern of identifying structures and to support the primary functions:

-UC-1: Monitor App Status, UC-2: User Authentication, UC-13: Register
+* UC-1: Monitor App Status
+* UC-2: User Authentication
+* UC-13: Register

 ## Step 3: Choose One or More Elements of the System to Refine